Fortune favours the bold: Background

+Examples

 Australia

-'Virtutis Fortuna Comes' (Fortune is the companion of virtue) is the Unit motto of the 12th/16th Hunter River Lancers; an Army Reserve unit based in Northern New South Wales (The Hunter River region, hence the name) and South-East Queensland.
+'Virtutis Fortuna Comes' (Fortune is the companion of virtue) is the unit motto of the 12th/16th Hunter River Lancers; an Army Reserve unit based in Northern New South Wales (the Hunter River region, hence the name) and South East Queensland.

 Brazil

-The motto for the GRUMEC (Brazilian navy's special group) and COMANDOS ANFÍBIOS (Brazilian Marines Special Operations group) is "Fortuna Audaces Sequitur" (Fortune follows the brave – A sorte acompanha os audazes).
+The motto for the GRUMEC (Brazilian Navy's special group) and COMANDOS ANFÍBIOS (Brazilian Marines special operations group) is "Fortuna Audaces Sequitur" (Fortune follows the brave – A sorte acompanha os audazes).

 Denmark

 The quote "Fortes Fortuna Juvat is used by the Jydske Dragonregiment, or Jutish Dragoon Regiment, in the Royal Danish Army.

+Germany

+The Latin version of the quote "Fortes fortuna adiuvat" is used as the motto of the 2nd Company of the 471st Logistics Battalion (Logistikbataillon 471, 2.
+Kompanie) of the Bundeswehr.